apache/couchdb-documentation/src/intro/tour.rst

 Wrapping Up
 ===========

-Now that you've seen most of Futon's features, you'll be prepared to dive in and inspect your data as we build our example application in the next few documents.
-Futon's pure JavaScript approach to managing CouchDB shows how it's possible to build a fully featured web application using only CouchDB's HTTP API and integrated web server.
+Now that you've seen most of Fauxton's features, you'll be prepared to dive in and inspect your data as we build our example application in the next few documents.
+Fauxton's pure JavaScript approach to managing CouchDB shows how it's possible to build a fully featured web application using only CouchDB's HTTP API and integrated web server.

 But before we get there, we'll have another look at CouchDB's HTTP API -- now with a magnifying glass.
 Let's curl up on the couch and relax.